Bembem11/Zara-Sales-Performance/README.md

   - Name: Name of the exact product
   - Price: Price of the product
   - Section: Section or category where the product is sold in the store (e.g. women's clothing, men's clothing)

 ## Project Objectives
-The analysis was done to observed the following sales trend:
+The analysis was done to observe the following sales trend:
 - To show visual representation of Zara's key sales performance metrics, including total products sold, revenue generated, total sales, and average sales per product.
-- Optimize Product Placement: To measure how products placement within stores affects sales performance.
+- Optimize Product Placement: Toshow how products placement within stores affect sales performance.
 - Sales by Category: Show sales performance for different clothing types.
 - Men’s and Women’s Sections: Track and compare sales in Men’s and Women’s sections.
 - Promotions: Analyze the impact of promotions sales on units sold and total revenue.